ohler55/ox/README.md

 ## Release Notes

-### Future Release 2.1.7
+### Current Release 2.1.7

  - Empty elements such as <foo></foo> are now called back with empty text.

- - TBD fixed GC problem that occurs with the new GC in Ruby 2.2.
+ - Fixed GC problem that occurs with the new GC in Ruby 2.2 that garbage collects Symbols.

-### Current Release 2.1.6
+### Release 2.1.6

  - Update licenses.
 No other changes.